Buried by the Bernards

 Buried by the Bernards is an American reality comedy series created by Netflix.
 The series centers on the Bernard family, who operate R. Bernard Funeral Services in Memphis, Tennessee.
-The series consists of eight episodes that were released on February 12, 2021.
+The eight-episode series was released on February 12, 2021.

 Synopsis

 The series follows the day-to-day operations of a funeral home in Memphis, run by the Bernard family matriarch, Debbie; her son, Ryan; Ryan's uncle, Kevin; and Ryan's daughters, Raegan and Deja.